Safina-yi Tabriz

-Safīna-yi Tabrīz (سفینهٔ تبریز, "[The] Vessel of Tabriz" or "[The] Treasury of Tabriz") is an important encyclopedic manuscript from 14th century Ilkhanid Iran compiled by Abu'l Majd Muhammad ibn Mas'ud Tabrizi between 1321 and 1323.
+Safīna-yi Tabrīz (سفینهٔ تبریز) is an important encyclopedic manuscript from 14th century Ilkhanid Iran compiled by Abu'l Majd Muhammad ibn Mas'ud Tabrizi between 1321 and 1323.

-"Safina" (سفینه, سفينة) is an Arabic word meaning "vessel".
+Safina (سفینه, سفينة, سفینہ, सफ़ीना) is an Arabic word meaning "vessel".
 In term of manuscripts, it denotes a special form of a book whose cover is elongated.
 Thus when the book is opened, it resembles a long vessel.
-In Persian use, 'safineh' is a synonym for 'jong' (جُنگ) which means a collection of essays or poems.
+In Persian use, safina is a synonym for jung (جُنگ) which means a collection of essays or poems.

 Discovery and scope

 Based on the manuscript, the book has been published in facsimile by Tehran University Press.
 As it constitutes a rare Islamic manuscript that has recently been discovered, it has generated a great deal of interest among Islamic, Iranian and Middle Eastern scholars.
-It is almost perfectly preserved, and contains 209 works on a wide range of subjects, in Persian and Arabic as well as some poetry denoted by Fahlaviyat and the Iranian language of Tabriz.
+It is almost perfectly preserved, and contains 209 works on a wide range of subjects, in Persian and Arabic as well as some poetry denoted by Fahlavīyāt and the Iranian language of Tabriz.
 According to Professors A. A. Seyed-Gohrab and S. McGlinn, The Safineh: is indeed a whole treasure-house, compressed between two covers.
 One of the important features of the Safinah is that it contains works of a number of philosophers who were not known until the discovery of the manuscript.

 The texts of the Safina-yi Tabrizi contain separate chapters covering hadeeth(traditions of the prophet of Islam), lexicography, ethics, mysticism, jurisprudence, theology, exegesis, history, grammar, linguistics, literature literary criticism, philosophy, astronomy astrology, geomancy, mineralogy, mathematics, medicine, music, physiognomy, cosmography and geography.
 According to Professors A.A.
 Seyed-Gohrab and S. McGlinn, some of the best available texts of important works of Islamic culture and learning are contained in this work.

 Several recent conferences have been held in Iran as well as the West discussing the different aspects of this book.
 The two most important conferences with this regard were held in the university of Leiden and the University of Tabriz in Iran.
 The conference held in the city of Tabriz where the work was composed was designated with the theme: Tabriz in the mirror of The treasury of Tabriz.

 According to Professor Seyyed Ali Al-e Davud: The picture one gets from the 7th and 8th century Islamic era from the Safina Tabriz is a complete picture of the cultural, scientific and social settings of that time.
 One of many aspects of this manuscript deals with Islamic philosophy.
 In his recent book Professor Seyyed Hossein Nasr has described the manuscript as an earth shaking discovery.
-Dr. Nasr provides a brief overview of the philosophical treatise of the Safina.
+Nasr provides a brief overview of the philosophical treatise of the Safina.